Global Education

 Effective global learning often happens through a cross-curricular approach.
 Project-based learning can incorporate research, science, social studies, and mathematics all at once.
 How much time you spend on a project with a global connection is up to you as the teacher.
 Projects can range from as short as a weeklong unit that investigates a single question, to an eight-to-ten-week project that is incorporated over an entire quarter of the school year through many content areas.
 If students find a topic particularly engaging, you can always adjust the timeline to maximize their learning.

-Instead of shortening other lessons or reducing overall instructional time in any subject area, find ways to seamlessly integrate Sustainable Development Goals and global issues into the curriculum.
+Instead of shortening other lessons or reducing overall instructional time in any subject area, find ways to seamlessly integrate global issues into the curriculum.
 Students will be exposed to all the standards they need to learn while doing so through real-world content.
 To see this in action, check out Katie Gourlay’s session where she talks about water projects between her class and a class in Malawi.

 Interested in more takeaways?
 Each session from the United We Teach Summit was recorded and is available within the United We Teach Community of Practice.
 Visit this page to join our free United We Teach Community, a global gathering place for educators to discuss ideas and engage in weekly live chats.